MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoAdministrator.md

 ```powershell
 Get-SPOGeoAdministrator
 ```
-This Cmdlet will output a SharePoint Online User or security group that is Multi-Geographic administrators on the current multi-geo Tenant.
+This cmdlet will output a SharePoint Online user or security group that is Multi-Geographic administrators on the current multi-geo tenant.

 ## PARAMETERS